gazebosim/docs/harmonic/install_windows_src.md

 # Source Installation on Windows 10 or 11

-DART physics engine and GUI capabilities are not currently supported in Windows.
-These functionalities correspond to the currently building packages `gz-physics` and `gz-gui`, respectively.
+OGRE2 rendering capabilities are not currently supported in Windows, and Gazebo GUI works in a limited fashion.
+These functionalities correspond to the currently building packages `gz-rendering` and `gz-sim`, respectively.
 The packages will build, but you can expect runtime failures when using their functionalities.

-**Note**
+> [!NOTE]

-You should be able to use `TPE` as a physics engine without any issues (see [here](https://gazebosim.org/api/physics/2.2/physicsplugin.html) for more information on `TPE`).
+> You should be able to use `ogre` as a rendering engine instead of the default `ogre2`.
+> Just append `--render-engine ogre` to the command line.

 ## Install dependencies